-So most other Germanic languages still share the same consonant pronunciation, but German is famous for its new letters that make completely different sounds than they still do in other Germanic languages.
+Most other Germanic languages still share the same consonant pronunciation, but German is famous for its new letters that make completely different sounds than they still do in other Germanic languages.
 However, many nouns and verbs still look like they share common roots when you put them next to each other.

-Language apps such as Rosetta Stone or Babbel are often an easy way to improve your pronunciation of the German and Danish languages.
+For reference, language apps such as Rosetta Stone or Babbel are often an easy way to improve your pronunciation of the German and Danish languages.

-Which Language Is Easier To Learn: Danish Or German?
+Which Language Is Easier To Learn: Danish or German?

 German, on the other hand, has a complicated grammatical structure that can be hard to get a handle on.
 As such, for people learning this language, it may be helpful to purchase a German language course from Busuu or Duolingo.
 These type of language learning companies often include grammar lessons that break down the need-to-know information into easily understandable sections.

 If you ever go back to learn German after Danish (or vice versa) be careful of the “false friends.”
-Linguistically, this term refers to pairs of words that are the same or similar which one would assume to be cognates (meaning the same thing).
+Linguistically, this term refers to pairs of words that are the same or similar, which one would assume to be cognates (meaning the same thing).

 Reasons To Learn German Rather Than Danish

 German is a language that is spoken over a great portion of Europe.
 There are 100 million people throughout the continent that speak fluent German.